-Please bring all messages and announcements to the MBC Help Desk located on the upper level in the pre-conference area near registration.
+Please bring all messages and announcements to the MBC help desk located on the lower level in the pre-conference area near registration.
 Only emergency messages are announced from the platform.
 Other messages are posted on a bulletin board near the help desk.